top of page

 How To Know If Your Struts Need Replacement?

+It is important to note that strut replacement symptoms may also be indicative of other issues with your vehicle.
+It's best to have an inspection to determine if it's struts or something else entirely.
 In addition to suspension noise while driving, excessive vehicle bouncing, and uneven tire wear, symptoms that are specific to strut replacement may include:

 • Vehicle leaning to one side: When a strut is worn out or damaged, it may cause the vehicle to lean to one side.